Instagram Tips for Small Business

 Use All of Instagram’s Features to Showcase Your Business

 It’s not just about Instagram feed posts.
 Stories are great for more informal and behind the scenes content.
-Reels and video are great for engagement.
+With Instagram prioritising video content, Reels are going to be increasingly important for visibility engagement.
 Take time to use all features at least now and then (again I probably fall down a little here, I have to bite the bullet and embrace reels and video more!)

 Make Friends on Instagram!

 Instagram is of course a social network!
 Look for and follow other accounts in your industry or elsewhere.
 Like and comment on other people’s posts and stories and respond to comments on your own.
 Tag collaborators and share posts that may be relevant to your business and that you like.
 ‘Shoutouts‘ of other businesses that you admire or some of your great suppliers is a great way of interacting too.
 I have made some great Insta friends which can be invaluable when you work alone.